geekboxzone/mmallow_docs_source.android.com/src/source/building-kernels.md

 To build the tuna kernel, you may run the previous commands replacing all instances of "panda" with "tuna".

+  - The kernel for maguro and toro is `device/samsung/tuna/kernel`
+  - The kernel for crespo and crespo4g is `device/samsung/crespo/kernel`
+  - The kernel for stingray and wingray is `device/moto/wingray/kernel`

-The image is output as arch/arm/boot/zImage.
-You may copy it as device/<vendor>/<name>/kernel or device/ti/panda/kernel in the case of this example.
+The image is output as `arch/arm/boot/zImage`.
+You may copy it as `device/<vendor>/<name>/kernel` or `device/ti/panda/kernel` in the case of this example.